What are my chances of receiving financial aid?

 What is the deadline to apply for financial aid?

-To receive maximum consideration for aid, the FAFSA must be received by the institution for processing prior to April 1 each year.
-Students requesting scholarship consideration must submit their requests to the Scholarship Office prior to February 15 of that year.
+To receive maximum consideration for aid at Tarleton State University, the FAFSA must be submitted to the central processer by March 15th each year.
+Students requesting scholarship consideration must submit their requests to the Scholarship Office by February 15 of that year.

 Is there a maximum income level that will disqualify me from receiving financial aid?